ahdinosaur/secret-handshake2/SPEC.md

 Now it's time for the initiator to authenticate themself to the responder.

+> Because the initiator already knows the responder's static Ed25519 verifying (public) key $`B_p`$, both can derive a second secret using the initiator's ephemeral key pair (either the public or the secret key) and the responder's static key pair (respectively either the secret or private key) that will allow the initiator to send a message that only the real responder can read and not a man-in-the-middle.

 First,

-- they convert the responder's static Ed25519 verifying key to a static X25519 public key,
+- they convert the responder's static Ed25519 verifying (public) key $`B_p`$ to a static X25519 public key,
-- then, they compute the next shared secret.
+- then, they compute the second shared secret ($`a ⋅ B`$).

 Initiator: